Thermal Evolution and Axion Emission Properties of Strongly Magnetized Neutron Stars: Abstract

 \section{Abstract}

-Emission properties of compact astrophysical objects such as Neutron Stars have been found to be associated with crucial astronomical observables.
-In the current work, we obtain the mass, pressure and baryon number density profiles of the non-rotating neutron stars using the modified Tolman Oppenheimer Volkoff (TOV) system of equations in the presence of an intense radially distributed magnetic field.
-Employing the above profiles, we have determined the cooling rates of spherically symmetric neutron stars as a function of time with and without including the magnetic field using the NSCool code.
-We used a specific distance-dependent magnetic field in the modified TOV equations to obtain the profiles.
-We employ three different equation of states to solve the TOV equations by assuming the core of Neutron Stars to be made up of a hadronic matter.
-Using the above profiles, the cooling rate of neutron stars is obtained by employing NSCool code.
-Furthermore, based on the cooling rate, we determine the luminosity of Neutrinos, Axions and Photons emitting from the neutron stars in the presence and absence of a magnetic field for different axion masses and three equations of states.
-Our comparative study indicates that the colling rate and luminosities of axions, photons and neutrinos changes significantly due to the impact of magnetic field.
+Emission properties of compact astrophysical objects such as Neutron stars (NSs) are associated with crucial astronomical observables.
+In the current work, we obtain the mass, pressure profiles of the non-rotating NSs using the modified Tolman Oppenheimer Volkoff (TOV) system of equations in the presence of intense magnetic field.
+We obtain the profiles by using a specific distance-dependent magnetic field in the modified TOV equations.
+We employ three different equations of states (EoS) to solve the TOV equations by assuming the core of NSs comprises a hadronic matter.
+Employing the above profiles, we determine the cooling rates of spherically symmetric NSs as a function of time with and without including the magnetic field using the NSCool code.
+We have also determined the cooling rates as a function of radius for three different NSs.
+Furthermore, we determine the luminosity of neutrinos, axions, and photons emitting from the NSs in the presence and absence of a magnetic field for an axion mass $16$ meV and three different EoS.
+Our comparative study indicates that the cooling rate and luminosities of neutrinos, axions, and photons change significantly due to the impact of the strong magnetic field.
+We also find that due to the magnetic field, the axion mass bound increases slightly compared to without a magnetic field.